kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 {% include_relative exercises/2_07.html %}

+## DaemonSets ##

+DaemonSets, like Deployments, define how to run Pods.
+DaemonSets differ from the other methods we're now used to by enabling us to run Pods based on Node statuses specifically.
+A default use case for DaemonSet is to run a single pod on every node of the cluster.
+With _nodeSelector_ proprety a DaemonSet can be targeted to specific nodes or ignore some nodes.

+If you ever have a requirement to have a single pod on every node specifically you may need DaemonSets.
+Otherwise you would almost always use a Deployments instead.
+Due to this behavior a basic use case for DaemonSets is in monitoring and logging.

 ## Monitoring ##

 Our cluster and the apps in in have been pretty much a black box.
 We've thrown stuff in and then hoped that everything works all right.
 We're going to use [Prometheus](https://prometheus.io/) to monitor the cluster and [Grafana](https://grafana.com/) to view the data.